Computer Crimes Lawyer

-- Computer viruses: These are computer programs that the criminal is able to insert into some victim's computer and once in that computer, the program reproduces itself.
-Viruses can damage computer systems that are in a network by spreading from one computer to the next through the network or through removable tools such as CDs.
+- Computer viruses: These are computer programs that the criminal is able to insert into some victim’s computer and once in that computer, the program reproduces itself.
+Viruses can damage computer systems that are in a network by spreading from one computer to the next through the network or through removable tools such as compact discs.

 - Identity Theft: This is one of the most dangerous types of computer crime, in which the criminal captures the identity of someone else and is able to steal money or benefits that belong to the victim.
 Illegally using another person’s credit card is an example of identity theft.

 - Cyberstalking: This is using the computer to stalk someone else by, for example, persistently sending them unwelcome emails, spreading malicious rumors about them, or threatening them.
 Computer criminals often use cyberstalking to victimize women and children.
 Teenagers have spread rumors about each other, for example, at a high school.